 By boiling the water for for a minimum of 3-5 min it’s most likely safe to drink.
 Most tea, coffee and ice served at Warungs is simply boiled tap water.

 But pathogens is not the only problem.
 Locals and other permanent residents are also exposed to heavy metals, pesticides and chemicals that are polluting tap water sources.
 In most cases this won’t hurt you or make you sick in the short term but long term exposure can contribute to cancer, kidney problems and even worse brain injuries to children.
 But as you will read below this may also be true for bottled water.

 Finally there’s microplastics.
 A 2017 study by Orb Media showed that 76.2% of Jakarta’s tap water contains potentially dangerous microplastic contamination.
 We don’t yet know the long term impact of microplastics but it’s probably better to reduce the consumption for your children.

 Tap water in Jakarta

 In June 1997 two 25-year water concessions were awarded without bidding to serve the city of Jakarta beginning in February 1998.
 A subsidiary of The French firm Ondeo (now Suez), called Palyja, was awarded the concession for the western part of the city and a subsidiary of the British firm Thames Water International called TPJ was awarded a concession for the eastern part.
 You would expect that international companies with a reputation of providing high quality in France and the UK would do the same abroad.
 In Indonesia this has not been the case.
 Both companies have struggled to provide clean water to homes due to pipe infrastructure and polluted water sources.
 Therefore tap water in Jakarta should always be filtered or boiled before consumption.
-It’s also highly recommended to use a high quality water filter in Jakarta.
+Use a high quality water filter in Jakarta such as TAPP Ultra.

 Tap water in Bali